Bonnie Henry: Early life and education

 Born in Fredericton, New Brunswick, Henry grew up in Charlottetown, Prince Edward Island, where her mother, father, sister, niece, and nephew live.
 Her father was a major in the Canadian Army; the family lived in many different locations due to his postings, including Calgary, St. John's, and the Netherlands.
 Henry is the second-oldest of four daughters.

 In 1986, Henry received a Bachelor of Science (Honours) from Mount Allison University.
 In 1990, Henry earned her Doctor of Medicine degree from Dalhousie University Faculty of Medicine.
 From 1996 to 1999, Henry did a residency in preventive medicine at the University of California, San Diego.
-In 1999, she earned an Master of Public Health degree in epidemiology from San Diego State University.
-In 2001, Henry completed a residency in public health and preventive medicine at the University of Toronto in Ontario, Canada.
+In 1999, she earned a Master of Public Health degree in epidemiology from San Diego State University.